MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 The information provided in the following section is displayed to users who review your listing on the Microsoft Edge Add-ons website.
 Even though some fields are optional, you should provide as much information as possible.

-To list your extension in the store, the following details are required:
+To list your extension in the store, the following details are required:<!-- todo: for each lang? -->
-* **Display name**.
+* **Display name**.<!-- todo: for each lang? -->
 * **Description** for each language in your extension package.
 To support multiple languages, you can use the internationalization API ([chrome.i18n](https://go.microsoft.com/fwlink/?linkid=2167478)).
 * **Extension Store logo** for each language in your extension package.
-* **Short description**.
+* **Short description**.<!-- todo: for each lang? -->

-The minimum required store listing details must be filled-out for at least one of the languages<!-- todo: spoken langs, or coding langs? --> mentioned in your extension zip package.
-To add or remove languages in your store listing on the Microsoft Edge Add-ons website, use the **Add a language** dropdown list on the **Store listings** webpage.
-Additionally, you can duplicate your assets from one language across others using the **Duplicate functionality** button on the **Language details** webpage.
+The minimum required store listing details must be filled in for at least one of the languages (such as U.S. English; `en-US`) that's mentioned in your extension zip package.

+* To add or remove languages in your store listing on the Microsoft Edge Add-ons website, use the **Add a language** dropdown list on the **Store listings** webpage.

+* Additionally, you can duplicate your assets from one language across other languages by using the **Duplicate functionality** button on the **Language details** webpage.

 | Language details property name | Required? | Description |
 |---|---|---|